symfony/symfony-docs/components/config/definition.rst

 :method:`Symfony\\Component\\Config\\Definition\\Builder\\NodeDefinition::info`
 method.

-The info will be printed as a comment when dumping the configuration tree.
+The info will be printed as a comment when dumping the configuration tree with the ``config:dump`` command.

 Optional Sections
 -----------------